portalnesia/portalnesia/docs/api/v1/authorization-code-flow.md

 Access tokens are deliberately set to expire after a short time, after which new tokens may be granted by supplying the refresh token originally obtained during the authorization code exchange.

-In order to refresh the token, a `POST` request must be sent with the following body parameters encoded in `application/x-www-form-urlencoded`:
+In order to refresh the token, a `POST` request must be sent to the endpoint `/oauth/token` with the following body parameters encoded in `application/x-www-form-urlencoded`:

 | REQUEST BODY PARAMETER | VALUE |
 | --- | --- |